techbysj/AWS-IRE4-python_modules/TIFC1-PF-09 - Classes/README.md

 - If I want to create a game which has lots of enemies, I need *something* to represent each one, allowing each individual enemy to have it's own characteristics like a health bar, different weapons, etc.

-- If I make an app for a coffee shop, each individual coffee, with it's specific options, needs to be tracked from ordering to completion.
+- If I make an app for a coffee shop, each type of coffee I offer, with it's specific options, needs to be tracked from ordering to completion.

 These are all examples where object-oriented programming can be useful.
-Each pet is an object; Each enemy in the game can be an object; Each coffee can be an object; And so on.
-This approach allows us to write code which works with our objects.
+Each pet is an object; Each enemy in the game can be an object; Each coffee type can be an object; And so on...
+This approach allows us to write code which works with these objects.

-So, if a customer selects Caramel Syrup in their coffee, we can write a line of code which adds that option to the specific object that requires it, but not every object - OOP allows individual objects to be handled differently, such as to be personalised.
+So, if a customer selects Caramel Syrup in their coffee, we can write a line of code which adds that option to the specific object that requires it, but not every object - OOP allows individual objects to be handled differently, such as personalising them.

 ### Back to Classes